Nootka-io/nooForge/README.md

 # NooForge

 Efficient tokenization and training of huggingface transformers models.

+The core of nooForge is the Packing algorthim

 > **NOTE:** This is an alpa release (and I would barely call it that).
 The code works, however it's lacking any documentation, packaging, and requirements.
 Some more details and a usage example are available here: <https://github.com/getorca/stock_price_chat>

-## Tokenization
+## Packing & Tokenization

+This is the core innovation of NooForge, and offers a large benefit for utilization of compute power for training.

 Tokenization is done before training in a isolated step.
 This is done to effieciently pack the training samples, and create more seperation of concerns.
 It's largely handled by duckdb and uses Jinja2 templates for constructing samples.